num-codex/num-knoten/README.md

 `$ sh 03_send-test-resource-to-fhir-gw.sh`

-### Execute (and Test) from odm2fhir on
+### Execute/Test from odm2fhir on

-You can test the whole pipeline by simply executing odm2fhir when the environment is up (succeeding components trigger automatically):
+You can test the pipeline from EDC/odm2fhir on by simply executing odm2fhir when the environment is up:

 `$ sh 04_execute-odm2fhir.sh`

 Note: The default settings use test-data in odm2fhir.
-To execute with real data, please set up odm2fhir/docker-compose.yml according to the documentation on <https://github.com/num-codex/odm2fhir/packages/496804>.
+To execute with real data, please set up odm2fhir according to the documentation on <https://github.com/num-codex/odm2fhir/packages/496804>.
+(Which sould be 1) Setting both, `ODM_REDCAP_API_TOKEN` and `ODM_REDCAP_API_URL` according to your EDC and 2) Comment out line 18 in `odm2fhir/docker-compose.yml`)

 ### Test i2b2 data integration via "i2b2 FHIR Trigger"